ambroisep/hueypetersen/_posts/2015-02-02-first-thoughts-on-graph-ql.markdown

 {% endhighlight %}

-Of course one-to-many is important and I'm currently unsure how to handle that.
+Of course one-to-many is important and I'm currently unsure how to handle that but have a better idea due to the FAQ feedback (thanks!).
 I'd also like to make a weird non-datomic root call, kind of like the Github example I threw around earlier.

 Finally I'd like to get validation and schema working.
 Datomic has a great schema that is just data.
 The type and cardinality are right there at your fingertips!